fienvh/uit-documentatie/content/json-ld/latest/events/event-description.md

 Add a description in the given language for an offer.
 Description is not limited in size, but it is recommended to use the first 200 characters of the description for promotional copy as these characters are visible in list-view of results

+Keep in mind:

-Description should be UTF-8 encoded
+-  Description should be UTF-8 encoded
-Linebreaks are encoded as `\n`
+-  Linebreaks are encoded as `\n`

 ## HTTP request